 To qualify for sophomore standing, students must have satisfactorily completed MATH 242-243, CISC 181, PHYS 207, and CPEG 210-211 by the end of the summer session of their freshman year.
 With few exceptions, students are expected to complete this program in eight regular semesters.
-With electrical and computer engineering courses being offered only once each year, it is imperative that students follow as closely as possible the course sequence outlined
+With electrical and computer engineering courses being offered only once each year, it is imperative that students follow as closely as possible the course sequence outlined below.

-DEGREE: BACHELOR OF ELECTRICAL ENGINEERING

-MAJOR: ELECTRICAL ENGINEERING CREDITS Superior figures indicate semester (fall or spring) and/or year or years in which the course should be taken, i e.
-1 Ffall of freshman year, 2Sspring of sophomore year, etc. UNIVERSITY REQUIREMENTS ENGL 110 Critical Reading and Writing (minimum grade C-) 3 1S MAJOR REQUIREMENTS General Education Program See pp. 139-140: College General Education Program.
-One of the General Education courses must fulfill the University multicultural requirement (see p.
-22).
-ECON 151 is also required within the General Education Expository Writing Ethics of Engineering Profession ENGL 301 PHIL 341 MATH 242 Analytic Geometry and Calculus B Analytic Geometry and Calculus C
+ACHELOR OF ELECTRICAL ENGINEERING LECTRICAL ENGINEERING CURRICULUM CREDITS Superior figur in which the o 25 spring of so es indicate semester (fall or spring) and/or year or years course should be taken, i e ^{1 F} fall of freshman year, ophomore year, etc. ENGL 110 Three credits TY REQUIREMENTS Critical Reading and Writing (minimum grade C-) in an approved course or courses stressing al, ethnic, and/or gender-related content (see p 20) 3 1S COLLEGE REQUIREMENTS General Ed vcation Program 18 1-4 See pp. 129- 130: College General Education Program MAJOR RE QUIREMENTS External to the College ECON 151 ENGL 301 PHIL 341 Introduction to Microeconomics Expository Writing Ethics of Engineering Profession 3 2F 3 3F 1 4F

+Mameman 63

+MATH 242 Analytic Geometry and Calculus B .
+4 !!

+MATH 243 Analytic Geometry and Calculus C 4 15

+MATH 341 Differential Equations with Linear Algebra I .
+3 2 r

-Differential Equations with Linear Algebra I
+MATH 342 Analytic Geometry and Calculus B Analytic Geometry and Calculus C Differential Equations with Linear Algebra I Differential Equations with Linear Algebra II .
+3 25

-Differential Equations with Linear Algebra II MATH 243 MATH 341 MATH 342 4 1F CHEM 103 General Chemistry Fundamentals of Physics I PHYS 207 PHYS 208 Fundamentals of Physics II Introduction to Computer Science I CISC 105 CISC 181 Introduction to Combinational Logic CPEG 210 Introduction to Combinational Logic
+Chemistry

+CHEM 103 General Chemistry .
+4 1F

+Physics

+PHYS 207 Fundamentals of Physics I , 1S

+PHYS 208 Fundamentals of Physics II 2F

+.
+4

+Computer : 3 1F

+CISC 105 Introduction to Computer Science I .
+3 ;;

+CISC 181 Introduction to Computer Science II 3 "

+Within the Department

+CPEG 210 Introduction to Combinational Logic Introduction to Sequential Circuits Microprocessor Based Systems I Microprocessor Based Systems II Linear Circuit Theory Electrical Properties of Materials Signal Processing I 2 1F

-Introduction to Sequential Circuits
+CPEG 211 Introduction to Sequential Circuits 2 15

-Microprocessor Based Systems I
+CPEG 220 Microprocessor Based Systems I .
+2 2F

-Microprocessor Based Systems II
+CPEG 221 Microprocessor Based Systems II 225

-Linear Circuit Theory
+ELEG 205 Linear Circuit Theory 425

-Electrical Properties of Materials
+ELEG 302 Electrical Properties of Materials 3 23

-Signal Processing I

-Signal Processing I
+ELEG 305 Signal Processing I 3 3F

-Signal Processing II
+ELEG 306 Signal Processing II 3 33

-Electronic Circuit Analysis I
+ELEG 309 Electronic Circuit Analysis I 423

-Random Signals and Noise
+ELEG 310 Signal Tocessing In Electronic Circuit Analysis I Random Signals and Noise 335

-Electronic Circuit Analysis II

-Field Theory I

-Solid State Electronics
+ELEG 312

+ELEG 320

+ELEG 340

-Field Theory II
+ELEG 413 Field Theory II Digital Control Systems 4 4F

-Digital Control Systems
+ELEG 418 Digital Control Systems 3 4S

-Energy Systems CPEG 211 CPEG 220 CPEG 221 ELEG 205 ELEG 302 ELEG 305 ELEG 306 ELEG 309 ELEG 310 ELEG 312 ELEG 320 ELEG 340 ELEG 413 ELEG 418 ELEG 433 Energy Systems ...
+ELEG 433 chergy systems 3

 Note: ELEG 310 may be taken in the senior year(s) and ELEG 413

-and/or ELEG 433 in the junior year(s) when appropriate to a plan for a technical concentration
+and/ or ELEG 433 in the junior year(s) when appropriate to a

+Design Requirement

+14 -- 4l- - --- -- 4f - -

 In addition to the design content of the normal program, every student must take at least one course in the senior year in which one design project is at least 50% of the coursework.
-Regularly offered courses that presently meet this requirement are ELEG 420, CPEG 422, ELEG 450 and CPEG 464.
+Regularly offered courses that presently meet this requirement are ELEG 420, 422, 450 and 464.
 Other special courses are offered that will meet this requirement.
 The design requirement may also be met with special projects carried out in conjunction with faculty research with the prior approval of the Departmental Undergraduate Representative.
-Students must consult with their advisors for the proper selection of design courses
+Students must consult with their advisors for the proper selection of design courses.